hongxuzhang/getting_and_cleaning_data_course/Codebook.md

     - STANDING
     - LAYING

-  -Activity was recorded in "y_test.txt" and ""y_train.txt" in the raw data as numbers from 1 to 6.
+  - Activity was recorded in "y_test.txt" and ""y_train.txt" in the raw data as numbers from 1 to 6.

 ### Subject